Can you go from recruitment to HR?

 Is HR in demand in UK?

-What’s more, people are waking up to the value HR can bring to a business and as such HR now has a prime seat at the leadership table, with significant influence in setting and accomplishing strategic business goals.
+There has also been an increased awareness of the importance of HR and how it contributes to a business at a commercial level.
+As such HR now has a prime seat at the leadership table, with significant influence in setting and accomplishing strategic business goals.